elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-function-of-endopeptidases-in-protein-digestion.md

 url: /learn/biology/questions/what-is-the-function-of-endopeptidases-in-protein-digestion
 score: -1.0
 related_article1:
+    id: 168835
+    title: >-
+        What is the significance of epithelial cells in the absorption process?
+    subject: Biology
+    url: /learn/biology/questions/what-is-the-significance-of-epithelial-cells-in-the-absorption-process
+related_article2:
     id: 168841
+    title: >-
-    title: How do villi adaptations maximize nutrient absorption in the small intestine?
+        How do villi adaptations maximize nutrient absorption in the small intestine?
     subject: Biology
     url: /learn/biology/questions/how-do-villi-adaptations-maximize-nutrient-absorption-in-the-small-intestine
-related_article2:
-    id: 168839
-    title: Why is mitochondria important for active transport in nutrient absorption?
-    subject: Biology
-    url: /learn/biology/questions/why-is-mitochondria-important-for-active-transport-in-nutrient-absorption
 related_article3:
-    id: 168828
+    id: 168840
-    title: How does the branching in amelopectin affect its hydrolysis efficiency?
+    title: >-
+        What are the mechanisms involved in glucose transport across the intestinal epithelium?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-branching-in-amelopectin-affect-its-hydrolysis-efficiency
+    url: /learn/biology/questions/what-are-the-mechanisms-involved-in-glucose-transport-across-the-intestinal-epithelium
 related_article4:
-    id: 168836
+    id: 168829
-    title: How do villi enhance the absorption of nutrients in the small intestine?
+    title: >-
+        What role do enzymes play in the hydrolysis of amylose and amelopectin?
     subject: Biology
-    url: /learn/biology/questions/how-do-villi-enhance-the-absorption-of-nutrients-in-the-small-intestine
+    url: /learn/biology/questions/what-role-do-enzymes-play-in-the-hydrolysis-of-amylose-and-amelopectin
 related_article5:
-    id: 168834
+    id: 168828
-    title: How does the sodium co-transporter facilitate glucose and amino acid absorption?
+    title: >-
+        How does the branching in amelopectin affect its hydrolysis efficiency?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-sodium-cotransporter-facilitate-glucose-and-amino-acid-absorption
+    url: /learn/biology/questions/how-does-the-branching-in-amelopectin-affect-its-hydrolysis-efficiency
 ---

 &nbsp;